You can access our Safety Data Sheets online if you are on campus.

 Case Western Reserve University researchers who synthesize new chemicals or new formulations of an existing chemical are considered “chemical manufacturers” and are responsible for generating an SDS for these newly created chemicals.
 OSHA clarified this requirement in a standards interpretation letter on February 5th, 2004 in response to a question from a LSU researcher.

-A blank MSDS form is provided to help researchers comply with OSHA regulations.
+A Description of an SDS is provided to help researchers comply with OSHA regulations.
 Instructions to properly complete the SDS follow below:

 The identity of a newly synthesized chemical must be entered into the SDS.
 This field should contain: